-Soil carbon flux scaling factors are calculated from the annual change in the soil organic carbon content output from iESM because it is most closely related to the net soil carbon accumulation values used by CALAND.
-The annual changes in soil organic carbon content are calculated using a 9-year running average centered on the desired year.
-There is only one soil column per grid cell in iESM, so the resulting ratio is applied to the relevant CALAND land types in a given cell (Desert, Shrubland, Grassland, Savanna, Woodland, Forest, Meadow, Coastal Marsh, Fresh Marsh, Cultivated).
+Soil carbon flux scaling factors were calculated from the annual change in the soil organic carbon content output from iESM, as it is most closely related to the net soil carbon accumulation values used by CALAND.
+The annual changes in soil organic carbon content were calculated using a 9-year running average centered on the desired year.
+There is only one soil column per grid cell in iESM, so the resulting ratio is calculated for all relevant CALAND land types in a given cell in 2010 (Desert, Shrubland, Grassland, Savanna, Woodland, Forest, Meadow, Coastal Marsh, Fresh Marsh, or Cultivated).